 Take care of your posture

 5.Know your limits.
-The motorcycle accident accident lawyers suggests that carrying equipment that is not too heavy and lifting correctly; using your knees and tensing your core without twisting will reduce the chance of injury.
+Using your knees and tensing your core without twisting will reduce the chance of injury.

 Musculoskeletal injuries result in the largest number of days taken off work.
 The Office of National Statistics found that 30.8 million days had been lost this way.
 But it is easy to get compensation for the heavy injury with the help of the lawyers from the slip and fall law firm who will ensure that the right amount is received.

 6.Stretch before and after gardening.
 When you are physically active your body needs to be warmed up correctly.
 When you stretch before the activity your muscles increase the amount of blood flow and are able to contract when required.
 As a result, your muscles will work correctly, and you will prevent injuries.
 Stretching after is also advised to loosen tight muscles that have been working hard whilst gardening.

 7.To move your torso forward, hinge from your hips.
 This way, you won’t round your spine or over extend your arms, (use this position when bending over, reaching something or pruning, etc.).

 8.Use your legs to lift things (specially heavy ones )while maintaining your back straight and shoulders relaxed.

 9.To carry loads, keep your sides balanced (equalased loads).
 You can also alternate between your dominant and less dominant side when doing repetitive motions.

 10.Keep your tools close to your body and lean from your center.
 For example, feel that the tool is being moved by your center, rather than just your arms.
 Lean the weight of your whole body into your scissors (or any other toll), rather than just your foot.